Korean Wedding Traditions

 After all, where else would you find NASA-level planning precision applied to catching flying dates?
 Where else do wedding gifts operate like mutual funds with photo opportunities?
 Where else does your grandmother do the Gangnam Style horse dance while wearing silk hanbok?
 Only in Korea, where love is celebrated with all the beauty, efficiency, and slightly overwhelming family involvement that makes this culture uniquely, wonderfully, unforgettably itself.

 The real magic?
 Despite the spreadsheets and scheduling, the negotiations and the bowing, the fortune-telling and the fruit-throwing, Korean weddings remain fundamentally about love.
 Love expressed through abundance.
 Love shown through respect.
-Love celebrated with both ancient gayageumgah-yah-geum melodies and the latest K-pop hits.
+Love celebrated with both ancient gayageum melodies and the latest K-pop hits.
 Love that survives ham negotiations, district office paperwork, and even your mother-in-law’s decorating choices.

-Welcome to Korean wedding culture-where your heart might race from romance or from sprint-planning your entire future in six months.
+Welcome to Korean wedding culture, where your heart might race from romance or from sprint-planning your entire future in six months.
 Either way, you’ll end up married, slightly overwhelmed, and holding enough cash envelopes to start your new life together.
 In South Korea, that’s what happily ever after looks like: practical, beautiful, and wrapped in the finest silk money can rent.

 Frequently Asked Questions